Trump and the Fate of the 30% Solar Tax Credit in 2025

 Is the Inflation Reduction Act (IRA) at Risk?

-There are a few scenarios at play.
-The first would be an early phase-out of the solar tax credit starting in 2026 or 2027, most likely with the 4% reduction in tax credit value glide path.
+It’s possible that Residential Clean Energy Credit termination—and other IRA cuts—are softened as the Senate debates and votes on the reconciliation bill.
+The first would be a more gradual phase-out of the solar tax credit starting in 2026 or 2027, most likely with the 4% reduction in tax credit value glide path, instead of an abrupt termination.

 Another scenario is tying the tax credit eligibility to a certain domestic content threshold.
 Although this would likely be sound policy as a way to encourage US investment and reward buyers for purchasing US-made equipment, there would be significant challenges in the implementation, especially for residential projects claimed by individual taxpayers, and would cause massive disruption if not implemented at some point in the future (2+ years out).

-Will projects built in 2025 qualify for the solar tax credit?
+Will projects built in 2025 qualify for the residential solar tax credit?

 Risks of Waiting for Policy Certainty